chingu-voyage6/Geckos-Team-23/README.md

 ## Help2Save

-This is an application which support human society to help each other in aspect of life saving.
-For an example if we have an urgency of transfusion then help2save will came to help us.
-It provide a platform to their active members to collaborate between them and fulfill the urgency.
+This is an application which provides the society to close a blood transfusion request in an crowd sourcing setup.
+For an example if we have an urgency of transfusion then help2save will came in handy.
+It will provide a platform to its active members to collaborate between them and fulfill the request.

 ## Application Features
 Help2Save work in four steps

- 1. Create/request/generate for requirement
+ 1. Create/request/generate a requirement.
- 2. Validate/verify/check of requirement
+ 2. Validate/verify/check of requirement.
- 3. Spared/distribute/contact each other for fulfillment of requirement
+ 3. Spread/distribute/contact details of requirement to close it faster using crowd sourcing.
- 4. Close/response/thanks giving who fulfill their mat requirement
+ 4. Close/complete the requirement once a confirmation from original requestor is received.

 ## MVP

 1.)
 Normal website fill up form for registration with basic details

 2.)
-Group Chat to communicate group members
+Group Chat to communicate with group members

 3.)
 Create and tag member request